department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-13 - Platform Wide Documentation vs Component Specific Documentation Locations.md

 * Each component’s source code and documentation will be easier to find and less likely to be lost than if they were stored in diverse locations.
 * With connections between component and their documentation better maintained, it will be easier to care for each software component, its documentation, and systems that depend upon the component.
 * With each component's documentation stored close to its source code, it will be easier to run automated checks to see if each component's documentation is up to date.
 Keeping the documentation with the source code also ensures that we're following VA policy to make all documentation publicly accessible.
-* Confidence in having access to a single source of truth to ensure that engineers have access to the most relevant, up-to-date information
+* VFS and Platform team members will have confidence in their access to a single source of truth, ensuring that engineers have access to the most relevant, up-to-date information.

 ## Risks